yuzd610/Neural-Langevin-Machine/10 types/hopfield/README.md

 2. **Retrieval**: Given a partial or noisy pattern, the network converges to the nearest stored pattern
 3. **Generation**: Starting from noise, the network dynamics naturally evolve toward learned patterns

-## References

-- Hopfield, J. J. (1982).
-Neural networks and physical systems with emergent collective computational abilities
-- Energy-based models for generative learning
-- Local learning rules for distributed neural computation

----

-**Tip**: This is a foundational implementation.
-Compare results with the PCD-based models to understand how modern approaches build upon these classical ideas.